awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

        },
    ```

    Create another container that uses `volumesFrom` to mount all of the volumes that are associated with the `web` container\.
-All of the volumes on the `web` container are likewise mounted on the `busybox` container \(including the volume specified in the Dockerfile that was used to build the `my-repo/httpd_dockerfile_volume` image\)\.
+All of the volumes on the `web` container are likewise mounted on the `busybox` container\.
+This includes the volume that's specified in the Dockerfile that was used to build the `my-repo/httpd_dockerfile_volume` image\.

    ```
        {